google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 ## Split the streams

-When you package media resources, for DASH, you'll need to separate the video and audio streams.
+When you package media resources for DASH you'll need to separate the video and audio streams.
 Splitting the audio and video streams of a file is often referred to as **demultiplexing** or **demuxing** for short.
 Professional content creators often record audio and video to separate files to begin with.